Terms and Conditions for Receiving Financial Aid

 Both loans are initiated by the borrower on www.studentloans.gov under "Request a PLUS Loan" option.

 SCHOLARSHIPS AWARDED BY THE SCHOOL: Institutional scholarships are provided to the University by donors who specify the award criteria.
-The Selection process is managed by the appropriate college or department as well as through the Enrollment Processing Office.
+The selection process is managed by the Scholarship Committee and/or academic department.
 Some scholarships are awarded to continuing students and others are specifically designed for incoming freshmen or transfer students.
-A scholarship application must be completed each academic year by February 1st for continuing students to be considered for scholarships.
+A scholarship application must be completed each academic year by February 15th for continuing students to be considered for scholarships.
 The scholarship application is available on Montana Tech's website.

 The donor of private scholarships controls the application process and selection criteria and determines who the recipients are.
 The donor notifies you of the award, but usually sends the money to Montana Tech for distribution.

 If your scholarship arrives after you have already paid your bill for the semester, you will need to pick up a refund check at the Business Office with your Digger ID Card after the scholarship is processed.
 Your donor may also provide instructions in a cover letter on how the scholarship funds are to be disbursed to you.
-If no specific instructions are provided, the Enrollment Processing Office automatically divides the private scholarship equally between fall and spring semesters.
+If no specific instructions are provided, the scholarship is automatically divided equally between fall and spring semesters.

 If you have received a Western Undergraduate Exchange (WUE) Scholarship or an Advantage Scholarship, you are paying 150% of in-state tuition.
 You will receive a credit on your Business Office account for this scholarship.

-PRIVATE SCHOLARSHIP CHECKS: If you have or will receive a private scholarship, the donor should send your scholarship check, payable to Montana Tech of The University of Montana, and a cover letter to the Enrollment Processing Office.
+PRIVATE SCHOLARSHIP CHECKS: If you have or will receive a private scholarship, the donor should mail your scholarship check, payable to Montana Tech of The University of Montana, and a cover letter to the Scholarship Coordinator.
 All correspondence should include your name, student ID number or last four digits of your social security number and directions for disbursement.
 Please inform you donor that it is preferable for Montana Tech to receive scholarship checks for the fall semester in July and in December for the spring semester.
 Funds are not disbursed until the beginning of the semester, but early receipt of the check ensures that you will have the funds to pay your bill on time.
-If your scholarship check has not been received in the Enrollment Processing Office by the fee statement payment deadline, you must make other arrangements to pay your bill to avoid cancellation of classes or late charges.
+If your scholarship check has not been received by the Scholarship Coordinator by the fee statement payment deadline, you must make other arrangements to pay your bill to avoid cancellation of classes or late charges.

-SCHOLARSHIP INFORMATION SOURCES: The Enrollment Processing Office posts all outside scholarship information that it receives to the Montana Tech website.
+SCHOLARSHIP INFORMATION SOURCES: The Scholarship Coordinator posts all outside scholarship information that it receives to the Montana Tech website.
 Do not pay money for scholarship/financial aid information.
 Beware of scams.

 Students who desire to study abroad and who enroll in courses that are approved by a Department at Montana Tech should contact the Director of Financial Aid at Montana Tech.
 Instructions will be provided for using financial aid with study abroad academic plans.